dmgolembiowski/dna/README.md

 This design combines a "proto-protocol" inspired by mechanisms in both DNA transcription and simple bootloaders.

 ## Okay, but again, why `dna` when we have `protobuf` and `cap'n-proto`?
 If you step back and think about this for a second -- DNA, something even fewer primitives than the ones we have in systems programming, manages to encode a self-describing protocol that supports changing "fields", "default values", and "ID's".
-Yet somehow we can't seem to support this on pure-math machines?
+Yet somehow we can't seem to support this on purely mathematical machine?

 I don't buy it.